Chapter 14: Brother Ignatius

 He drained the goblet and levered himself upright to begin loading his rucksack with the goblet and numerous dusty bottles of wine.
-“I see I cannot persuade you to come with me,” he sighed.
+“I see I can’t persuade you to come with me,” he said.
 “Then I am sworn to do what I can to aid you.”

 “So can we trust you, then?”
 Peter demanded.

 Ignatius paused to indicate Pup: “This child has clearer insight into my soul than you.
 I have no loyalty to the Order yet no desire to go forth into an empty world.
-I have my fires, my books and the arms of Bacchus to comfort me.
-Ah, I bless my predecessors for laying down so many bottles of wine for me!”
+I have my fires, my books and the arms of Bacchus to comfort me.”

-“Thank you,” Surl said, painfully aware that her visions had completely abated and she had nothing but her gut instincts with which to gauge this man.
-“I think we can trust you but how do we reach you?”
+“Thank you,” Surl said, painfully aware that her visions had completely abated – she had nothing but her gut instinct with which to gauge this amiable alcoholic.
+“How do we reach you?”

-“Ah, thank you for honouring me thus,” Ignatius said with a slight bow.
+“Ah, thank you for honouring me with your trust,” Ignatius said, bowing slightly.
 “It means a lot to an old man like me.
-Follow the main sewer but keep to the left until you reach a large tunnel raised four feet above the sewer on the right.
-The main sewer carries on under the Angel Compound while this storm overflow tunnel passes near my tower and opens out into the River Elver to the south – you can escape that way as there are no grilles.
+Follow the main sewer but keep to the left until you reach a large tunnel raised four feet above the main sewer on the right.
+The main sewer carries on under the Angel Compound while this storm overflow tunnel passes near my tower and opens out into the River Elver to the south: you can also escape that way as there are no grilles.
 Keep going down the storm drain until you reach the first inspection shaft: it emerges in a small courtyard at the rear of the tower.
-Knock six times on the small door and I will come – unless I am in my cups and in my bed; sleeping the sleep of the ungodly.”
+Knock six times on the door and I will come unless I’m in my cups or in my bed; sleeping the sleep of the ungodly.”

 “Goodbye, Brother Ignatius,” Surl said returning the bow.

-“How are you so sure you will be safe here?” he asked shrewdly.
+“How are you so sure you’ll be safe here?” he asked shrewdly.
 “Are you relying on the powers and predictions of this Mother Moss or are you a Daughter?
 Tell me, not that it will change things, but do you bear the mark of the craft?”

 Surl was about to proudly declare that she was a seer but a death’s head moth fluttered in front of her face only to vanish in a puff of dust.
-Startled for a moment, she blustered out a lie: “N-no I have no mark – it’s just that he Light-Father trained us all well and even though we have but few years we know what we must do.”
+Startled for a moment, she blustered out a lie: “N-no I have no mark – it’s just that the Light-Father trained us well.”

 “Pity.
-I had hoped to meet a Wiccan in the flesh to compare her to the propaganda of the Order I have had to endure all my waking days since they took me with but twelve years to my tally.
-But before I go, I would know the rest of your names.”
+I had hoped to meet a Wiccan in the flesh to compare her to the propaganda of the Order I’ve had to endure all my waking days since they took me in as a child.
+Now, before I go I would like to know the rest of your names.”

-“I am Surl, this is Rabbit and that is Peter and Pup you know.”
+“I’m Surl, this is Rabbit, that is Peter and Pup you know.”

 “And I like thee, Pup,” Ignatius laughed, the years seeming to fall from his lined face in the dim light of the lantern.
-“Fare thee well.
-I will bring you food and water when I can.
-Six knocks, remember, six!”
+“Fare thee well, children.
+I’ll bring you food and water when I can.
+Six knocks, remember, six knocks!”

-He pushed the door to and they listened in thoughtful silence to the sound of his retreating footsteps and the fading clink of wine bottles until there was nothing but the sound of the waters gushing down the sewers on their way to the long dead sewage processing plants on the shores of the Kentish Meres.
+He pushed the door to and they listened in thoughtful silence to the sound of his retreating footsteps and the fading clink of wine bottles until there was nothing but the susurration of the waters gushing down the sewers on their way to the derelict sewage processing plants on the shores of the Kentish Meres.